delta575/yapp-backend-dev/README.md

 - ### Run Unit Tests

 Tests are defined in the `tests` folder in this project.
-Use PIP to install the [pytest](https://docs.pytest.org/en/latest/) and run unit tests.
+Use [pytest](https://docs.pytest.org/en/latest/) to run unit tests.

 ```bash
 poetry shell  # activate virtual environment